survives kaimanawa army training zone

 Introduced

-The wild spirit of the North Island high country is a small, tough horse, standing about fourteen hands high, with a sturdy build and hard feet.
-Their colours vary widely, including bay, black, chestnut, grey, and piebald, but they all share the same wild, wary look.
+Rough volcanic landscape defines the Kaimanawa horse.
+Small, tough animal standing about fourteen hands high.
+Sturdy build and hard feet.
+Colours vary widely including bay, black, chestnut, grey, and piebald.
+All share same wild, wary look.
 These horses have never been tamed.
-They live and die in the rough volcanic landscape, breeding and fighting and running free.
-These animals are the survivors of the high country.
-They eat tussock, scrub and whatever grass they can find.
-They drink from the cold, clear streams of the Kaimanawa Range.
-They live in small herds, led by a dominant stallion who fights off rivals and protects his mares.
-They are tough, resilient and perfectly adapted to their harsh home.
-The Kaimanawa horses have a complicated history.
-They are descended from domestic horses, some say from cavalry horses, others from farm horses turned loose.
-They have lived wild for over a century, developing into a distinct population.
-Every few years, the Department of Conservation rounds up hundreds of them to keep the population in check.
-Some are adopted, some are rehomed, some are culled.
-To see a Kaimanawa horse is to see a living legend.
-A small, tough, wild horse running free in the high country, a symbol of the untamed New Zealand spirit.
-The debate over their management reflects a deeper tension in New Zealand conservation.
-On one side are ecologists who point to the damage horses do to fragile tussock grasslands and alpine herb fields.
-On the other are advocates who see the Kaimanawa horse as a heritage animal, a living piece of New Zealand's pastoral history.
-The compromise is a managed population of about three hundred horses, kept in balance through regular musters.
-It is not a perfect solution, but it is a working one.
-The horses remain wild.
-The tussock remains standing.
-And every few years, the helicopters fly and the debate begins again.
+Live and die in harsh home.
+Breeding, fighting, and running free in the high country.
+Survivors of the high country.
+Eat tussock, scrub, and whatever grass they can find.
+Drink from cold, clear streams of Kaimanawa Range.
+Live in small herds led by dominant stallion.
+Fights off rivals and protects mares.
+Tough, resilient, and perfectly adapted to environment.
+Complicated history descends from domestic horses.
+Some say cavalry horses, others farm horses turned loose.
+Lived wild for over century.
+Developed into distinct population.
+Every few years, Department of Conservation rounds up hundreds to keep population in check.
+Some adopted, some rehomed, some culled.
+To see Kaimanawa horse is to see living legend.
+Small, tough, wild horse running free in high country.
+Symbol of untamed New Zealand spirit.
+Debate over management reflects deeper tension in conservation.
+Ecologists point to damage horses do to fragile tussock grasslands and alpine herb fields.
+Advocates see Kaimanawa horse as heritage animal.
+Living piece of New Zealand's pastoral history.
+Compromise is managed population of about three hundred horses.
+Kept in balance through regular musters.
+Not perfect solution but working one.
+Horses remain wild.
+Tussock remains standing.
+Every few years, helicopters fly and debate begins again.
+Special place in New Zealand culture.
+Named after mountain range it calls home.
+Represents wild, untamed spirit of country.
+Horse that has never been broken.
+Answers to no human.
+Lives and dies on its own terms.
+Annual muster is major event.
+Controversial and emotional.
+Reminder that even wild places need careful management.
+The Kaimanawa horse persists.
+It does not ask for permission.
+It occupies the land.
+No one told it otherwise.